-- Preserve open space, woodlots and natural features with conservation easements throughout the Land Preservation Sub-area. - 2.
-Preserve farmlands as active farms or open space. - Continue to control and plan for future residential growth by strongly encouraging clustered development and by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, and trail requirements. - Direct non-agricultural uses away from areas of the Township ideally situated and conditioned for agriculture, such as soils, drainage, etc. - Discourage extension of public sewer or water service into areas of the Township ideally situated and conditioned for open space and natural features preservation and agriculture. - Establish programs that maintain the viability of agricultural products through new and expanding markets for locally grown products such as community supported agriculture, organic food, and agritourism and non-traditional uses that preserve the character of the area. - Preserve open space and natural features with a priority on environmentally sensitive areas and the open view-sheds from roadways. - Ensure that new residential development is compatible in density and character to existing uses, residences and neighborhoods in the immediate area. - Encourage non-motorized paths to connect parks, Township facilities, and adjacent communities through an interconnected system of trails along major roads. - Coordinate with the State and Washtenaw County for farmland preservation. - Coordinate with Washtenaw County for parkland and open space acquisition and development.
+- Preserve open space, woodlots and natural features with conservation easements throughout the Land Preservation sub-area. - 2.
+Preserve farmlands as active farms or open space. - Continue to plan for future residential growth by strongly encouraging clustered development, and by implementing policies regarding tree preservation and management, subdivision open space requirements, parkland, and trail requirements. - Direct non-agricultural uses away from areas of the Township ideally situated and conditioned for agriculture, such as soils and drainage. - Discourage extension of public sewer or water service into areas of the Township ideally situated and conditioned for open space and natural features preservation and agriculture. - Establish programs that maintain the viability of agricultural products through new and expanding markets for locally grown products such as community supported agriculture, organic food, agritourism, and non-traditional uses that preserve the character of the area. - Preserve open space and natural features with a priority on environmentally sensitive areas and open view-sheds from roadways. - Ensure that new residential development is compatible in density and character to existing uses, residences and neighborhoods in the immediate area. - Encourage non-motorized paths to connect parks, Township facilities, and adjacent communities through an interconnected system of trails along major roads. - Coordinate with federal programs, Washtenaw County agencies for farmland preservation, and the Ann Arbor Greenbelt. - Coordinate with Washtenaw County for parkland and open space acquisition and development.